vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

 I might want to engage in [donation bunching for tax considerations](https://www.benkuhn.net/bunching/).
-For this reason, if I haven't made any other donations at all in a given tax year, I might choose to defer the fallback donation to the next tax year, so there's more potential for bunching.
+For this reason, if I haven't made any other donations at all in a given tax year, I might choose to defer the fallback donation to the beginning of the next tax year, so there's more potential for bunching.
+In my current jurisdiction, the tax year matches the calendar year, so basically this would mean donating in January of the next year.

 ### When should I start applying fallback donation targets?